j4sonshu/likemagic/_posts/2018-08-13-my-first-blog-ever.md

 tags: [a, b, c, d, long, longertext]
 ---

-welcome. this is my first post ever.
+Welcome.
+This is my first post ever.